jgeller112/cogsci_researchmethod/content/home/syllabus.md

     f.
 Data Analysis Write Up (5 points) - (Team)

     g.
-Group Presentation (15 points) - (Team): The last two classes will be devoted to presenting your final project to the class.
+Team Presentation (15 points) - (Team): The last two classes will be devoted to presenting your final project to the class.
 Each groups will be give a 10 minute presentation followed by up to 5 minutes of questions from the audience.
 Presentations are a group effort, and it is expected that all members will either present or address questions.
 Do make an effort to be inclusive.
 I strongly recommend you rehearse this and make sure timing and flow is right, and that no one person is over-dominant or unheard.
 Each group will have no more than 10 minutes, strictly observed with a timer (I will stop you when time is up, regardless of whether you're done or not).
 There will be no time for questions from the audience, but I will either comment, ask a question, or add something.

     h.
 Project Write Up (15 points) - (Individual): You will be expected to write a short 6 – 10 page double spaced paper that details the replication project you conducted and how you would like to extend it in some way, either by hypothesizing a short follow up to address some issue that arose during it.
 You can use this paper to propose an extension using a method we talked about in class.